December 14 2020 • 5min read

 Founded in 2009 by Sophie Hill, Threads Styling is a chat-based commerce company, providing customers with a bespoke and personalised personal shopping service that allows its customers to find luxury apparel, accessories, home and beauty products through the use of social media platforms like Instagram and Snapchat.
 Talis first backed Threads in 2018.

 Talis’ Beatrice Aliprandi sat down with Sophie Hill to talk all things Threads and her journey as a founder and CEO.

 Beatrice: Hi, everyone.
 Welcome to Talis’ Founder Spotlight series.
 We’re excited to have Sophie Hill, founder and CEO at Threads, with us today.
 We’re going to hear a bit about Threads’ mission, how the company has weathered the global pandemic, as well as some of Sophie’s wisdom on her journey as a founder and CEO.
-Sophie, it’s great to have you with us today. ivermectin (Ivermectin) where to buy Could you kindly introduce yourself, and could you tell us a bit about Threads?
+Sophie, it’s great to have you with us today. is it safe to buy antabuse online Could you kindly introduce yourself, and could you tell us a bit about Threads?

 Sophie: We are delivering a new wave of luxury retail to the next generation of consumer, and we believe that the personal shopping element is a very important part of this.
 We’re a business building a platform that allows our personal shoppers to deliver a very bespoke and personalised luxury retail experience to our customers.
 We believe that this is the future of luxury retail.

 Beatrice: That’s great to hear.
 Threads’ customer base is typically high-net-worth individuals, so they really want that personal touch and personal shopping experience.
 What inspired the initial idea?